eleemosynator/writeups/mb_crackme_2/readme.md

 ```

 It just uses the [Python Image Library](https://pillow.readthedocs.io/en/5.1.x/) to parse the image
-format and extract the contents into a single binary string.
+format and extract the decompressed contents into a single binary string.
 This is then validated by `is_valid_payl()`:

 ```python
 def is_valid_payl(content):